laredo77/Flight-Analysis-DeskApp/README.md

 The second algorithm is based on Welzl's algorithm.
 This algorithm determines the radius of a cirlce as the norm and detects anomalies out of range.

 ### Dictionary
-Folders of the project :
+Folders of the project : \n
-Controls - Views
+Controls - Views \n
 Helpers
 Models
 Pictures